Smx27/BakZip.Cli/README.md

 - **Advanced Compression**: Achieve best-in-class compression, with the potential to reduce file sizes by up to 250%.

 ## Installation
+If you are using windows `powershell` please open that in administrator mode else you will find error.
+Also for unix use `sudo`.
 1. **Clone the Repository:**
 ```bash
 git clone https://github.com/Smx27/BakZip.Cli.git